 Correcting a Bad Polish

 If you have a batch of rocks that receive a bad polish, the best thing to do is to examine them one-by-one to see if you can identify the problem.
 Are gritty stones shedding grains during the polishing step?
 Are broken stones scratching every other stone in the barrel?
 If these are happening you should be able to see scratches on the surface of your tumbled stones (use a magnifying glass for a good look).
-If this has occurred you can probably go back to the medium grit step (about 150/220) and rerun for a few days, then move on to prepolish and polish as normal.
+If this has occurred you can probably go back to the medium grit step (about 150/220) and rerun for a few days, then move on to fine grit and polish as normal.

 If your stones are just not shiny, there might be a fog on your stones caused by hard water or a tenacious polish.
 Check out our article on burnishing tumbled stones to reveal the brilliant polish.

 If your stones don't have a bright polish and you can see tiny scratches with a magnifying glass then you might have contaminated grit or rocks that are shedding tiny particles during the polishing step.
 Any rocks that will produce grains when you hold one in each hand and rub them vigorously together are not good rocks for rock tumbling.
 They will shed particles during the polishing step.
 Toss them out or use them on your driveway or landscaping.
 If you obtained an open bag of grit or polish at a yard sale, or have an open bag that has been sitting around your house for years, toss it out because it might be contaminated.
-Spilling a few grains of grit into your polish or dipping into it with an unwashed spoon can contaminate the entire bag.
+Spilling a few grains of grit into your polish or dipping into it with an unwashed spoon can contaminate the entire container.
 Do everything possible to keep your grit and polish uncontaminated.

 If you follow the tips above you should be rewarded with superbly polished stones.
 Try to diagnose any problems that you see.
 Most problems can be solved by simply being careful and not tumbling rocks that might produce questionable results.